 These days, remote working has made sure that business can be conducted anywhere – and your website can help expand your business.

-9. To get closer to your customers and build loyalty
+9. Creating a website helps to get closer to your customers and build loyalty

 A strong online presence allows you to interact with clients across India and the world easily, building a community of sorts.